 Xanamem®

 Xanamem’s novel mechanism of action sets it apart from other therapies for Alzheimer’s Disease.
-It works by blocking the excess production of intracellular cortisol – the stress hormone – through the inhibition of the 11β-HSD1 enzyme inside brain cells.
-There is a strong association between cortisol and structural changes in the brain, affecting memory.
-The 11β-HSD1 enzyme is highly concentrated in the hippocampus and frontal cortex, the areas of the brain associated with cognitive impairment in neurological diseases, including Alzheimer’s Disease.
+It works by blocking the excess production of cortisol – the stress hormone – inside brain cells through blocking of the 11β-HSD1 enzyme.
+There is a strong association between cortisol and changes in brain structure, affecting memory.
+The 11β-HSD1 enzyme is present at high levels in the hippocampus and frontal cortex, the areas of the brain associated with cognitive impairment in neurological diseases, including Alzheimer’s Disease.

-In the Company’s recent XanaHES Phase 1 trial, Xanamem exhibited a statistically significant improvement in cognition among healthy older volunteers treated with 20mg Xanamem daily, and recent human target engagement data for the drug in the brain suggests good activity of doses as low as 5mg daily.
+In the Company’s recent XanaMIA Phase 1b trial, Xanamem showed rapid improvements in cognition for attention tests, pharmacodynamic activity (ACTH) and good tolerability in healthy older volunteers treated with 5 mg or 10 mg Xanamem daily.
+This confirms results from the XanaHES Phase 1 trial in healthy older volunteers treated with 20mg Xanamem daily, and from recent human target engagement imaging for the drug’s action in the brain.
 The Company plans to initiate a range of Phase 2 studies evaluating Xanamem in 5mg and 10mg daily doses in the treatment of cognitive impairment associated with Alzheimer’s Disease, Major Depressive Disorder, Fragile X Syndrome and other neurological indication(s) with a strong scientific rationale.

 Xanamem is an investigational product and is not approved for use outside of a clinical trial by the FDA or by any global regulatory authority.